jarekbryk/careerslinks/README.md

 ### Industry-related stuff and non-academic careers

 –	Presentations from the annual [Royal Society of Biology Bioscience Careers Day](http://www.pearltrees.com/mycareer_resourcehub/society-biology-bioscience/id22504187).
-Lots of advice there on different career paths for broadly defined bioscience students.
+Lots of advice there on different career paths for broadly-defined bioscience students.

 –	[Presentations from careers’ fair in Manchester 2018](https://www.rsb.org.uk/careers-and-cpd/careers/bioscience-careers-day/careers-presentations) from the Royal Society of Biology (even more resources than the link above).